facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 1. Gather materials needed for the task/project.
 2. Plan the work for the task/project.
-3. Study the material available.
+3. Study the available material.
 4. If necessary, "play around" with the product to analyze it and begin to learn about it.
 5. Interview Subject Matter Experts (SME) to understand how the product/process to be documented works.
 6. Interview some of the possible users and stakeholders of the documentation to learn about their needs.